Countly/countly-sdk-documentation/cordova/current.md

   You might catch an exception or similar error during your app’s runtime.
 </p>
 <p>
   You may also log these handled exceptions to monitor how and when they are happening with the following command:
 </p>
 <p>
-  Call <code>Countly.Instance.SessionEnd()</code> before app is closed to mark the end of the apps session.
+  You can also send a custom crash log to Countly using code below.
 </p>
+<pre><code class="javascript">// Send Exception to the server
+Countly.logException(["My Customized error message"], true, {"_facebook_version": "0.0.1"});
+Countly.logException(stackFramesFromStackTraceJS, booleanNonFatal, segments);</code></pre>
 <p>
   The method <code class="javascript">logException</code>takes a string, array of strings or strackframes for the stack trace, a boolean flag indicating if the crash is considered fatal or not, and a segments dictionary to add additional data to your crash report.
 </p>
 <p>
   Below are some examples that how to log handled/nonfatal and unhandled/fatal